imagineLife/big-site/content/node/about.md

 - **string_decoder** allows for converting buffers to strings
 - **util** is an all-encompassing module with a bunch of properties
 - **zlib** allows for compression & decompression of content

+## Build An HTTP Server

+[Here](/http-server/about) is a brief rundown on building an http server using node.
+Listen for requests and serve up some content!

+## Coming Soon

+- CRUD operations on a filesystem
+- async workflows using callbacks, promises, and async/await syntax
+- Buffer exploration